OpenBanking-Brasil/applications-exemplo/tpp-nodejs/README.md

 npm install
 npm start

-Open a Browser to <https://ttp.localhost>
+Open a Browser to <https://tpp.localhost>

+- You will need to add a local dns entry in your hosts file

 ## Notes